-UBC IT Okanagan manages domain registration for all subdomains falling under *.ok.ubc.ca.
-Faculties, departments, and UBC-affiliated organizations based at the Okanagan campus may apply for a fourth-level Internet subdomain registered under *.ok.ubc.ca.
+UBC IT Okanagan manages domain registration for various subdomains falling under *.ok.ubc.ca.
+Faculties, departments, and UBC-affiliated organizations based at the Okanagan campus may apply for a fourth-level subdomain to be registered under *.ok.ubc.ca.

 All *.ok.ubc.ca fourth-level subdomain requests must meet the following guidelines: